-Last year I decided to take the leap and flip my middle school science class.
+Last year I decided to take the leap and flip my middle school science class using the flipped classroom model.
 I did not flip every lesson, only the beginning of every unit.
-At the end of every quarter I always asked the students to reflect on their learning and my teaching.
-The results on the flipped lessons were always the same.
+At the end of every quarter, I always asked the students to reflect on their learning and my teaching.
+The results of the flipped lessons were always the same.
 More than 95% of my students continuously said the flipped lessons were the most useful in helping them learn the basic information.

 Here are a few of their reasons: